Top 5 4th Quarter Trades of Lu - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Lumature Wealth Partners, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Luxor Capital Group, LP’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Lumature Wealth Partners, LLC reduced their investment in ARCA:XLK by 7,298 shares.
-The trade had a 0.46% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $126.69.
+During the quarter, Luxor Capital Group, LP bought 208,906 shares of NAS:AMZN for a total holding of 549,146.
+The trade had a 0.8% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $98.78.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.